Skip to Content

 To top it all off, there’s an 18-ft Christmas tree, a mailbox for letters to the North Pole, photo ops with Santa, and colorful lights throughout.

-This year, Mystic Falls Park Winter Wonderland is open from November 25 through December 23, 2022.
+This year, Mystic Falls Park Winter Wonderland will run from Wednesday, November 22, 2023 through Sunday, January 1, 2024.

 Photo of Terry Fator with one of his ventriloquism puppets.